LueKely/GymCircleBackend/readme.md

   - this is where the database connections lies

+  #### /controller

+  - this is where all the functions are stored for the corresponding routes

 # Lue's guide to commit messages:

-When adding a commit message add this prefix and the details of your commits.
+When adding a commit message add this prefix and the a brief details of your commits for the heading.
+Then follow up with a full extent of your added feature in the body

     - feat – a new feature is introduced with the changes